data-forge/data-forge-ts/docs/guide.md

 This produces an entirely new immutable dataframe.
 However the new dataframe has the same index as the source dataframe, so both can be merged back together, if required.

-Note that `select` only transforms the value.
-The index for each row is preserved in the new DataFrame.
-To completely transform a DataFrame, both value and index, you must use `asPairs`:

-	var transformedDataFrame = sourceDataFrame
-		.asPairs() // Transform to sequence of pairs.
-		.select(function (pair) {
-			return [ // Returns a new pair.
-				... some new index ...,
-				... some new row ...
-			];
-		})
-		.asValues() // Transform back to a sequence of values.
-		;

-Note that `selectMany` and `selectManyPairs` functions are also available and work the same as LINQ SelectMany.
+Note that the powerful `selectMany` function is also available and works the same as LINQ's SelectMany.

 ## Series transformation

-Series can be transformed using `select`:
+A series can be transformed using `select`:

-	var oldSeries = df.getSeries("Some-Column");
-	var newSeries = oldSeries
+	var series = df.getSeries("SomeColumn");
-		.select(function (value) {
-			// Apply a transformation to each value in the column. return transform(value);
+	var newSeries = series.select(value => transform(value)); // Apply a transformation to each value in the column.
-		});

-	// Plug the modified series back into the data-frame. var newDf = df.withSeries("Some-Column", newSeries);
+	var newDf = df.withSeries("SomeColumn", newSeries); // Plug the modified series back into the data-frame.

-The source index is preserved to the transformed series.
+The source index is preserved to the transformed series which is what allows the resulting series to be merged back into the dataframe.

-Use `selectPairs` to transform both value and index:

-	var newSeries = oldSeries
-		.asPairs()
-		.select(function (pair) {
-			return [ // Returns a new pair.
-				... some new index ...,
-				... some new value ...
-			];
-		})
-		.asValues()
-		;

-The result of `select` and `selectPairs` is a completely new immutable Series.
+The result of `select` is a completely new immutable Series.

+The `selectMany` function is also available for series.

 ## Transform a series in a dataframe

 Data-Frame offers a convenience function `transformSeries` for when you need a simple convenient mechanism to extract, transform and plug back in one or more series at once.
 For example to simplify the previous code example:

 	var newDf = df.transformSeries({
-		Some-Column: function (value) {
-			// Apply a transformation to each value in the series. return transform(value);
+		SomeColumn: value => transform(value), // Apply a transformation to each value in the series.
-		},
 	);

 # Filtering

 Dataframes and series can be filtered using the [LINQ](https://en.wikipedia.org/wiki/Language_Integrated_Query)-style [`where`](http://www.dotnetperls.com/where) function:

-	var newDf = df.where(somePredicateFunction);
+	var filteredDf = df.where(somePredicateFunction);

 The predicate function must return *truthy* to keep the row, or *falsy* to filter it out, for example:

-	var newDf = df
-		.where(function (row) {
-			return row.SomeColumn > 10l
+	var filteredDf = df.where(row => row.SomeColumn > 10);
-		});

 # Data subsets